 The Farm Story

 Currently, Muddy Roots Farm leases 7 acres for animal production and an acre for vegetable production.
-We run the poultry operation on 4 acres of pasture and raises pigs in two acres of a mix of pasture and forest.
+The poultry operation is run on 4 acres of pasture and raise pigs on two to three acres of a mix of pasture and forest.
 Their crop enterprise currently consists of a a half to 3/4 acres of high tunnel crops and outdoor production combined.
-Heirloom varieties of crops makes up 75% of the vegetables grown with the other 25% being first generation hybrids; all free of genetic engineering and manipulation.
+All crops are free of genetic engineering and manipulation.

-We cannot claim to be the government owned word “organic” as we have made a choice to not pay into a system such as is required to use the title, but we have promised to practice organically from the day we became an entity.
-Trust, integrity, and honesty allows us to convey the meaning and understanding to consumers.
+Muddy Roots Farm cannot claim to be the government owned word “organic” as choices were made to not pay into a system such as is required to use the title, but practicing as organically and naturally as possible has been the mission from the beginning; Trust, integrity, and honesty gives meaning and understanding to consumers.

 Meet Your Farmers